griffon551/multichat-overlay/README.md

 ## 🐛 Troubleshooting

 **Twitch not connecting**
-- Make sure you completed the OAuth flow at `/twitch/auth`
+- Make sure you completed the OAuth flow via `http://YOUR_TRUENAS_IP:3000/twitch/manual`
-- Check that your redirect URL in the Twitch dev console exactly matches `http://YOUR_TRUENAS_IP:3000/twitch/callback`
+- Check that your redirect URL in the Twitch dev console exactly matches `http://localhost:3000/twitch/callback`
+- Make sure `TWITCH_REDIRECT_URL` in Dockge is also set to `http://localhost:3000/twitch/callback`
-- If your token expired and auto-refresh failed, re-run the auth flow at `/twitch/auth`
+- If your token expired and auto-refresh failed, re-run the auth flow at `/twitch/manual`

 **YouTube not showing chat**
 - YouTube chat only works during an active live stream